quangvietnguyen/quangvietnguyen/README.md

 And here is something very basic about me...

 ABOUT CAREER:
-- 👀 I’m interested in coding especially in Javascripts, NodeJs, React, Java, Python, and Swift.
+- 👀 I’m interested in coding especially in Javascripts, NodeJs, React, Java, Python, and Go.
 - 🏆 Which I am good at: 🥇 ReactJs, 🥈 NodeJs, 🥉 Java.

 EXPERIENCE AND AMBITION: